ballerina-platform/ballerina-distribution/examples/http-absolute-path-and-path/http_absolute_path_and_path.md

 Ballerina supports writing RESTful services according to the JAX-RS specification.
 You can use the `absolute-resource-path` and `resource-name` to access a resource function while the `accessor-name`, which is an HTTP verb as `post` and `get` to constrain your resource function in a RESTful manner.

-For more information on the underlying module, see the [HTTP module](https://lib.ballerina.io/ballerina/http/latest/).
+For more information on the underlying module, see the [`http` module](https://lib.ballerina.io/ballerina/http/latest/).

 ::: code http_absolute_path_and_path.bal :::